Other Leaves: Georgia

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: C.R.
 Wright, Fisher Phillips

-- Georgia has laws requiring or encouraging private employers to give time off for employee participation in judicial proceedings, military leave, voting and breastfeeding.
+- Georgia has laws requiring or encouraging private employers to give time off for employee participation in judicial proceedings, military leave and voting.
 See Georgia - Leaves of Absence.

 - A Georgia employer must excuse employees from work to attend judicial proceedings in response to a subpoena, summons for jury duty or other court order.
 See Jury Duty Leave.

 - An employer must provide qualified and registered employees with up to two hours off from work to vote.
 See Voting Leave.

 - Employers in Georgia are encouraged to provide reasonable unpaid break time to an employee who needs to express breast milk for an infant.
 See Break Time for Breastfeeding.